Click4Assistance UK Live Chat Software LGPS | employer administration guide - active members Skip to main content Skip to footer

 Example – calculating APP for a monthly-paid member

-A monthly-paid member has received the following pensionable pay in the three complete months before the start of the relevant period, and you expect that APP will apply for the next six months.
+A monthly-paid member has received the following pensionable pay in the three complete months before the start of the relevant period, and you expect that APP will apply.

 • Month 1 – £1,400